TopGirlCoder/get-started-with-github-and-rails/README.md

 	<li>Create a new Rails application at the command line</li>
 	<ol>
 		<li>Go into your terminal (shell) on your system.</li>
 		<li>Navigate to the directory that will eventually contain your Rails app.
-Use 'cd' to get there, i.e. $ cd desktop/projects.</li>
+Use 'cd' to get there, i.e. $ cd desktop/projects.
+If you need to create a new directory called projects, use at the command line $ mkdir projects.</li>
 		<li>Type into the terminal:</li>
 			<ol>
 				<li>$ rails new <project name> --database=postgresql</li>